kukuu/microservices-nodejs-docker-nginx/README.md

  Steps:

- 1. Mapp application port to Docker
+ 1. Map application port to Docker

  2. Connect Docker to MongoDB